katur/blogsite/README.md

   subject to annoying misinterpretations), or too low-level (writing raw HTML).
 - Authors can add and edit their own posts through a custom interface.
   When editing, the form is pre-populated with existing content.
-- Authors can upload images, and insert these into posts with the standard Markdown syntax.
+- During editing, a preview of the Markdown render can be viewed live (using the Markdown.js Javascript Markdown parser).
-- An author can choose whether to publish a post, or save it as a draft.
+- Authors can upload images.
+The images can be inserted into posts with the standard Markdown syntax, using the url of the uploaded image.
+(Any images available on the web can be uploaded this way.)
+- An author can choose whether to publish a post immediately, or save it as a draft.
 If saved as a draft, it is only visible to the author (until the author chooses to publish it).
 - Timestamps are automatically generated for post publication and modification times.
 Modification time is only displayed if it is after publication time.
 - Publication time can be overridden to allow for a future publication time